abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## Zn

-  * Zn.in: Default version ???
+  * Zn.in:  Low-accuracy version.

-  * Zn-sp.in: Has the GW tag but mind ZnO.
+  * Zn-sp.in: Default version.
+Has the GW tag but mind ZnO.

 ## Ga